kiriaze/Simple-Grid/README.md

-Simple Grid
+S-Grid
 ======

-A human friendly, semantic, hybrid grid framework utilizing data attributes and following Simple's philosophy of SOMA.
+A human friendly, semantic, hybrid grid framework following Simple's philosophy of SOMA.
+It utilizes data attributes with fallbacks to classes and easily extendable.
+No bloat.
+Drop in friendly.

 ### Installation
 _**If you're using either simple-framework, simple-child, or PressPlay - this is already included and handled via bower.**_

 1. Import grid into project, `@import 'grid';`.
 2. Import breakpoints mixin into project, `@import 'breakpoints'`;
-	• Note about _breakpoints.scss - First of its kind.
+	* Simple's breakpoint mixin is the first of its kind - stupid simple and mobile first approach.

 ### Settings
 1. Classes are by default, .container, .row, .columns.